blprickett/Feature-Attention/README.md

 ### Input Files

+Examples of each of these input files are included in this repo.

+##### Feature File

+* Comma delimited file, specifying all possible segments and their featural representations (loosely following the format used by Hayes and Wilson 2008).

+* First column gives the segments (first row of this column is blank).

+* First row gives the features (first column of this row is blank)

+* All other cells show whether that row's segment is "+" or "-" for that column's feature (only binary feature schemas are allowed).

-* A "Features" file that specifies all possible segments and the featural representations.
-Name of the file should follow the format "\[pattern label]\_Features.txt".
+* Name of the file should follow the format "\[pattern label]\_Features.csv".

 * A "TD" file that specifies the training data.
 * An "AmSegs" file that specifies which segments are ambiguous with which when each feature is ignored.